vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

 ## Agent Labels

-In **Exercise 1.2** we will update the pipeline we created in Exercise 1.1 to use a specific `agent` using the `label` syntax.
-As you saw from the build logs of the previous exercise, the Java version of the `agent any` was less than 9.
+In this exercise we will update the pipeline we created in the previous exercise to use a specific `agent` using the `label` syntax.
+As you saw from the build logs of the previous exercise, the Java version of the `agent any` was 8.
 We want to update our pipeline to use a version 9 JDK by replacing the `any` parameter with a `label` declaration:

 1. Click on the **pencil** icon in the top right to edit your Pipeline <p><img src="img/1-2-click-pencil.png" width=520/>
 2. Use the key combination `CTRL + S` to open up the free-form editor